Lab-Notebooks/Jobrunner/README.rst

    export COMMON_ENV_VARIABLE_1=/path/to/a/libarary
    export COMMON_ENV_VARIABLE_2="value"

-It makes sense to places this file at the level of project home directory and defined it ``Jobfile`` as,
+It makes sense to places this file at the level of project home directory and define it in ``Jobfile`` as,

 ..  code-block:: python